A small selection of some of my favorite prose quotes

 "He went to France to save an England which consisted almost entirely of Shakespeare's plays and Miss Isabel Pole in a green dress walking in a square."

 "... there must be others who are and have always been alone.
 In this way.
 Those for whom there was, first dimly, then more bright, then dimly again, a possibility.
 Which, though dimly, perhaps still exists, but which they know, have somehow always known, would never come to anything.
-They were never, how can I put these, going to be a part of life.
+They were never, how can I put this, going to be a part of life.
 It is as though, going through a landscape, through the seasons, in the same general direction as everybody else, they never quite made it to the road... never quite joined the continuing procession, of life and birth, never quite found or made it to the road." from Pitch Dark by Renata Adler

 "It was like remembering the details of a dream she once had, that perhaps at some point in her life, there had been things worth screaming and crying over, some deeper truth, or even horror, that everyone around you perpetually denied... [she] could not harness that feeling, only the memory of it, or not even that, but something more remote." from Cold Enough for Snow by Jessica Au